ithaka/PEP/docs/students.md

 *The Elementary School Journal page excerpt demonstrating source credibility.*

 As you scan this abstract, you might highlight the key words “high-stakes testing,” which tell you that it relates to your topic.
 You might mark phrases like “qualitative metasynthesis” or “template analysis” with a question mark if you’re not sure what they mean.
 The use of these complex and specialized terms indicate that this is a scholarly source.
-Remember:
+Remember:<br />
-* Abstract: If there’s an abstract, read it first, checking for key words and concepts.
+* Abstract: If there’s an abstract, read it first, checking for key words and concepts.<br />
-* Scan: Even if there isn’t an abstract, scan for keywords and formal language structure.
+* Scan: Even if there isn’t an abstract, scan for keywords and formal language structure.<br />

 #### References: Bibliography
 Other signs of academic endorsement can be found by examining the work’s bibliography.
 Review your sources’ reference information to find signs of academic endorsement.